ki-editor/ki-editor/docs/src/normal-mode/movement-actions.md

 [^1]: Might be changed in the future, `;` is just a temporary assignment
 [^2]:
-    The rigorous readers might have notice similarity of the Replace submode with the [Raise](./actions/index.md#raise) action, that is in fact the case, under the hood, Raise is but a specialized version of the Replace mode which only executes the [Up](./core-movements.md#updown) movement.
+    The rigorous readers might have noticed the similarity of the Replace submode with the [Raise](./actions/index.md#raise) action, that is in fact the case, under the hood, Raise is but a specialized version of the Replace mode which only executes the [Up](./core-movements.md#updown) movement.